Back to blog

 However, when developers document these APIs, the explanations often end up being too technical or unclear.
 It's not an intentional act; they just sometimes tend to assume that others will understand how it works, which isn't always the case.

 Let’s fix that.
-We’re going to explore the key elements that belong in API documentation and how to write them in a way that works for your developers, your end users, and for the random business development person or two who stumbles upon them.
-By the end of this blog, you will have enough knowledge required to take up an API documentation project.
+We’re going to explore the key elements that belong in API documentation and how to write them in a way that works for your developers, your end users, and even for the random business development person who stumbles upon them.
+By the end of this blog, you will have enough knowledge required to take up an API documentation project, incorporating practices like API Mocking to streamline the testing process..

 What is API Documentation?